fonkamloic/fonkamloic/README.md

 # Hello everyone!
-I'm Loïc Fonkam - [Mboa Digital][work-website]
+I'm Loïc Fonkam

 ## Software Engineer and a Lifelong Learner!

-- 🕵🏾‍♂️ I'm currently working at Mboa Digital as a Digital Consultant.
 - 📱 System architect at [Tenflr][website]
 - 👷🏾‍♂️ I very passionate in building secure products with a strong background in secure coding practices.
 - 📖 Love to learn all things about technology.